The 7 Rules of Face Cleansing: Do’s and Don’ts

 Figuring out your skin type is the first step to figuring out what's best for your face.
 The drier the skin you have the more careful you will have to be with what product you are putting on your face in order to clean it.
 Choosing the right product for your skin type ensures that you have the foundation of your face cleaning routine sorted.
 To all of this, you must find an ayurvedic face wash that contains natural ingredients such as aloe vera, honey, and lots more since ayurvedic face wash is formulated without harmful chemicals.

-If you have oily skin, it is good to look for “oil-free” or “foaming” ayurvedic face wash, as they are intended to keep your naturally rich-in-sebum skin clean.
+If you have oily skin, it is good to look for “oil-free” or “foaming” ayurvedic face wash as they are intended to keep your naturally rich-in-sebum skin clean.
 If you are someone who is prone to acne a lot, you can take a step further and try a face wash with salicylic acid (BHA) in it.
 BHAs are known to be gentle exfoliators that work wonders in fighting acne

 If you have dry skin, you have to be careful with the face wash you choose.
 Look for stuff that has “hydrating” or “gel-based” or “mild” in its description.
 Dry skin already has a low amount of oil, which is why neither does it trap too much dirt that would have to be foamed away, nor does it have the resilience to take in the effects of a strong face wash intended to clean oil.
 This goes for sensitive skin too.
 In fact, go for a mild ayurvedic face wash which contains ingredients such as aloe vera, honey, mulethi, manjishtha or products that have words like “soothing” or “cooling” in their description.